iLuJack/NTU-grade-fetcher/readme.md

 - See grade distributions
 - Multi-language support (English/中文)
 - Export grade data to CSV
-- Share anonymous grade distributions
+- Manual grade distribution sharing via Google Forms
 - Clean and intuitive interface

 ## Local Installation
 1. Clone this repository
-2. Copy `src/config/config.template.js` to `src/config/config.js` and update settings
-3. Open Chrome and navigate to `chrome://extensions/`
+2. Open Chrome and navigate to `chrome://extensions/`
-4. Enable "Developer mode" in the top right
+3. Enable "Developer mode" in the top right
-5. Click "Load unpacked" and select the extension directory
+4. Click "Load unpacked" and select the extension directory
-6. The extension icon should appear in your Chrome toolbar
+5. The extension icon should appear in your Chrome toolbar

 ## Development